halloverden/symfony-route-deprecation-bundle/README.md

 }
 ```

-Example using route parameters in routes.yaml:
+Example using route parameters in routes.yaml (you can also use xml, php and the route annotation):

 ```yaml
 # config/routes.yaml